-The mission of the Department of French, Literature, and Culture is threefold:
+What purpose does the Department of French, Literature, and Culture serve?

 For regulations concerning awarding of this degree, see the Undergraduate Calendar, Regulation 3.1, “Honours Programmes of Study – Academic Regulations.”